CEO, Fiat Chrysler Automobiles (FCA)

 Global Head of Quality

-Effective Oct.
-1, 2018, Schwarzwald succeeds Scott Garberding and brings more than 25 years of automotive quality and supplier quality experience.
-He joined Fiat in 2004 and led FCA’s quality organization in Latin America, where his team produced quality improvements in the Jeep Renegade.
-Earlier in his career, Schwarzwald was quality assurance director for Volkswagen South America.
-In his new role, he will join FCA’s Group Executive Council.
-He graduated from the University of Sao Paulo.
+Schwartzwald has more than 25 years of automotive quality and supplier quality experience.
+He led FCA’s quality organization in Latin America, where his team produced quality improvements in the Jeep Renegade.
+Earlier in his career, Schwarzwald held senior leadership positions at several automotive OEMs and suppliers.
+In his new role, he will join FCA’s group executive council (GEC).
+He holds a master’s degree in production and logistics operations and an MBA from Fundação Getulio Vargas in Brazil.

+Thiele is responsible for driving innovation and collaboration with suppliers in the North American region and continuing to develop the North American supply chain.
+Previously, he was chief purchasing officer.
 Thiele had been responsible for all vehicle and powertrain capital expenditures on a global basis since July 2014.
-He led the development of a global finance platform strategy in 2012 to identify areas where the company could improve its standardization efforts.
-Thiele joined Chrysler in 2007 as lead purchasing executive for raw materials and stamping, and has held leadership positions in the finance and purchasing organizations.
-Before joining FCA, he was a global procurement leader at Whirlpool.
+He led the development of a global finance platform strategy in 2012, identifying areas where the company could improve its standardization efforts.
+Thiele joined Chrysler in 2007.

 Head of Investor Relations

 Veltri leads the company’s current and future product planning.
-From April 2011 to May 2012, he assumed additional executive responsibilities as head of Jeep brand in Europe, where he built the brand’s equity through a defined product marketing strategy that aligns with the company’s global brand vision.
-Previously, he was product planning lead and head of truck/SUV product planning, responsible for ensuring continuity across brands.
-He joined Chrysler in 1988 as a financial analyst.
+From April 2011 to May 2012, he assumed additional executive responsibilities as head of the Jeep brand in Europe, where he built the brand’s equity through a defined product marketing strategy that aligns with the company’s global brand vision.
+Previously, as product planning lead and head of truck/SUV product planning, Veltri was responsible for ensuring continuity across brands for all product requirements, engineering capabilities, business case, and voice of the customer.

 Head of Internal Audit & Compliance, FCA-North America

-Vitale is responsible for ensuring that all vehicles produced and sold by FCA meet financial requirements, including cost, investment, and profitability.
+Vitale is responsible for ensuring that all vehicles produced and sold by FCA meet financial requirements including cost, investment, and profitability.
 Previously, she was VP of finance operations and VP of corporate audit and compliance.
 Vitale was also senior manager of corporate audit and senior manager of the treasury pension fund at Chrysler Canada.
-She is a member of the American Institute of Certified Public Accountants and the Michigan Association of Certified Public Accountants.
+She’s a member of the American Institute of Certified Public Accountants and the Michigan Association of Certified Public Accountants.

 General Counsel, Fiat Chrysler Automobiles N.V.
 (FCA)